W-govind/Library-Management-Sysem/README.md

 The code uses standard C library functions such as `scanf`, `fgets`, `strcpy`, and `strcmp` to handle input, string manipulation, and comparison operations.

 Overall, this code provides a basic implementation of a library management system with functionalities for adding books, issuing and returning books, searching for books, modifying book information, and displaying information.
-However, it does not include features like data persistence or user authentication, which can be added as extensions to enhance the functionality and security of the system.